muratk3n/thirdwave/en/README.md

 and trying to displace another is what caused the shitstorm to begin with, not to mention Trump's rise.

-A spin, on top of a big mistake, on top of a generational shift (now defunct)..
+A spin, on top of a big mistake, on top of a generational shift -now defunct-...
 Meh.
 Not exactly FDR caliber.

 ---